 Kiosk Wayfinder: the ideal digital map.

 Kiosk Wayfinder is a complete digital signage solution that performs the function of an interactive map, thanks to a touchscreen totem with integrated software.
+A system developed to be suitable for various public contexts, as also explained on the MDPI scientific portal, with the aim of providing users with intuitive information on their current position and on the routes to reach a specific destination.

 The tool is designed to be placed in specific areas of the museum to allow visitors to access information about the works of art, navigation paths and indications on activities within the museum.
 A studied and perfected tool, capable of responding effectively to the typical needs of a museum.